ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 When downloading a URL, `wget` will store the file referenced by that URL in the current directory from which `wget` was run, using the same file name as the file on the server (in the above example, `135918main_bm1_high.jpg`).
-This is often not useful, because the names of files on web servers are commonly auto-generated and non-descriptive.
-Instead, it is possible to specify a desired location and name for the downloaded file via the `-O <file name>` (that is *uppercase* O for "output file name") command line option for `wget`.
+This is seldom useful, because the names of files on web servers are commonly auto-generated and non-descriptive.
+Instead, one can specify a desired location and name for the downloaded file via the `-O <file name>` (that is *uppercase* O for "output file name") command line option for `wget`.
 The `-O <file name>` option must appear *before* the URL of the file to be downloaded.
 While at it, one can also reduce the amount of extra information `wget` prints while downloading via the `-q` (for "quiet") command line option:

 ````
 testuser@testserver$ wget -q -O BlueMarble1972.jpg https://www.nasa.gov/wp-content/uploads/2023/03/135918main_bm1_high.jpg